 Many people are “spiritually curious,” but don’t know where to explore this further without feeling judged or self conscious.
 Other people find themselves at a crossroads in their lives, and would love to find a welcoming, confidential, non-judgmental place in which to find clarity, direction and wholeness.

-Some folks are curious about creating a daily spiritual practice, while others might want to revisit in a new way the religion in which they were raised.
+Spiritual direction is a form of spiritual guidance and soul care with roots in a variety of spiritual and cultural traditions.
+Some folks are curious about creating a daily spiritual practice, or want to connect to their inner lives (however they define that).
+Others want to revisit in a new way the religion in which they were raised.
 They might describe themselves as eclectic, multi-faith or wondering wanderers.
 For some people, it’s all about God; for others, it has nothing to do with any kind of god.

 Meaning-making.
 Belonging.
 Connection.
-Soulfulness.
 Wholeness.

 I sought out training in spiritual direction and supervision at the Mercy Center in Burlingame, CA because I wanted to learn from seasoned teachers who had been engaged in this practice for many decades.
 I also trained under the private mentorship of Rabbi Amy Eilberg.
 More recently I have completed several embodied coaching courses at the Strozzi Institute and have continued to hone my skills.

 For over 20 years I have been providing interfaith spiritual direction to individuals, groups and organizations.
 I also provide supervision and mentoring to spiritual directors and students of spiritual guidance.
 I am a longtime member of Spiritual Directors International, and write regularly for Presence: An International Journal of Spiritual Direction.